defamation litigation

 When governments or corporations engage in civil litigation against their critics, the dice is well and truly loaded their way.
 This will remain the case as long as we live in an adversarial justice system.
 Consequently, the party with most resources and the most expensive hired gun, is likely to beat a struggling self-represented defendant.

-There must be a rebalancing in relation to defamation law.
-Further, there should be a reluctance to engage in legal attacks upon people for simply stating valid opinions.
-Indeed, even if opinions are not valid or ratonal, but truly held, who are those in power to say people must not speak up for fear of legal reprisals?
+However, there must be a further rebalancing in relation to defamation law.
+There should be a reluctance to engage in legal attacks upon people for simply stating valid opinions.
+Indeed, even if opinions are not valid or rational, but truly held, who are those in power to say people must not speak up for fear of legal reprisals?
 We must have law reform now, if we are to properly protect freedom of speech.

 Rob Pyne (Former MP and Councillor on Cairns Regional Council)